bomatson/leap_drumkit/article.md

 ````

 Unfortunately, I started running into some performance issues at this point.
 The frame output was responsive for a single hand, but the second I attempted to read data on both, the app would lag hardcore.
-You can see for yourself in this video:

 ### Next Steps

 Now that I have an idea of how to actually track a stroke and trigger MIDI via the LeapMotion API, I'd like to take a stab at rewriting this as a web app in Javascript.
-Hopefully, my rewrite can be more performant, and other will be able to access the drumkit from the browser.
+Hopefully, my rewrite can be more performant, and others will be able to access the drumkit from the browser.

 If you'd like to keep track of the project's progress, you can view it on Github here